Beit Yisrael: History

+Beit Yisrael is located in the vicinity of two ancient refuse mounds, the taller of which was 40 ft high.
+Locals always supposed their origin was from long-defunct area soap works; however, their positioning just outside the 3rd wall of the Roman Judea period pointed to another possibility—ash heaps from remnants of korbanot ([animal] sacrifices) from the Temple in Jerusalem, which were required to be placed outside the city (see terumat hadeshen).
+Samples of the material sent to Justus von Liebig in Munich seemed to confirm the latter hypothesis.
+The mounds disappeared around the time of the Second World War.

-Beit Yisrael was built in the 1880s as an extension of Mea Shearim; it was originally called "Mea Shearim HaHadasha" (מאה שערים החדשה, lit. the new Mea Shearim).
+Founded in the 1880s as an extension of Mea Shearim, the neighborhood was originally called "Mea Shearim HaHadasha" (מאה שערים החדשה).
 A number of prominent community activists of the Old Yishuv, looking for a solution to the skyrocketing costs of living quarters in Mea Shearim, came up with the idea to purchase the adjacent plot of land, a dirty and infested area nicknamed "the pool" because of its severe drainage problems.
-Rabbi Aryeh Leib Dayan purchased the plot for a cheap price, after which they drained the water and began to build.
+Aryeh Leib Dayan purchased the plot for a cheap price, after which they drained the water and began to build.
 The neighborhood book of regulations describes some of the difficulties of the time: